Black Hat SEO is used to achieve a high rank in search results. This is against search engine guidelines and leads your site to the penalty.

 That’s why most blogs now use the nofollow tag for comment links.
 And Google does not follow comment links and does not pass link juice.

-If you are using any wrong way to get backlinks from the comment, you are using black hat SEO.
+If you are using any bad SEO techniques to get backlinks from the comment, you are on the way to black hat SEO.
 I highly recommend avoiding the practice.

 6. Duplicate Content